peroks/model/README.md

 ### Create a model class

 You define the model properties and constraints in a separate class for each model, in this example a geo point model.
+All models must extend the `Model` base class or a sub-class.

     <?php